CS-1400/CS-1400.github.io/_pages/command-line/cli-program-execution.md

 You can easily execute your Python programs directly from the command line.
 First, navigate to the directory the `.py` file is stored.
 Then, use the `python3` command to execute the file.

 ## Example Program
-The following program is saved in `/Users/bianca/test/addition.py`:
+The following program is saved in `/Users/bianca/test/addition.py`.
+It prompts the user for two numbers using the `input()` function, then displays the sum:

 {% highlight python %}
 def main():